Why can't I import a third-party public SSL/TLS certificate into ACM?

 By default, you can import up to 1000 certificates into ACM, but new AWS accounts might start with a lower limit.
 If you exceed this limit, request an ACM quota increase.

-If you receive this error message and you haven't exceeded 1000 certificates for your account, then you might have exceeded the limit for certificates that you can import in a year.
+If you receive this error message and you haven't exceeded 1000 certificates, then you might have exceeded the yearly import limit.
 By default, you can import two times the value of your account limit per year.
 For example, if your limit is 100 certificates, then you can import up to 200 certificates per year.
 This includes certificates that you imported and deleted within the last 365 days.
 If you reach your limit, contact AWS Support to request a limit increase.
-For more information, see Quotas in the ACM User Guide.
+For more information, see Quotas.

 "The certificate field contains more than one certificate.
 You can specify only one certificate in this field."

-"The private key length <key_length> is not supported for key algorithm."
+"The private key length is not supported for key algorithm."

-When you create an X.509 certificate or certificate request, you specify the algorithm and the key bit size that must be used to create the private-public key pair.
-Be sure that your certificate key meets the Prerequisites for importing certificates.
-If your key does meet the requirements for the key size or algorithm, then ask your certificate provider to re-issue the certificate with a supported key size and algorithm.
+For X.509 certificate or certificate requests, you specify the algorithm and the key bit size that's used to create the private-public key pair.
+Be sure that your certificate key meets the prerequisites for importing certificates.
+If your key doesn't meet the prerequisites for the key size or algorithm, then ask your certificate provider to re-issue the certificate.
+Be sure to ask your certificate provider for a supported key size and algorithm.

 "The private key is not supported."

-If you import a certificate into ACM using the AWS CLI, then you pass the contents of your certificate files (certificate body, private key, and certificate chain) as a string.
-You must specify the certificate, the certificate chain, and the private key by their file names preceded by file://.
+If you used the AWS CLI to import a certificate, then you pass the contents of your certificate files as a string.
+For example, the certificate body, private key, and certificate chain.
+You must specify the certificate, the certificate chain, and the private key by their file names preceded by fileb://.
 For more information, see import-certificate.

-Note: Be sure to use the file path file://key.pem for your key and file://certificate.pem for your certificate.
-If you don't include the file path, then you might receive the following error messages: "The private key is not supported" or "The certificate is not valid."
+Note: Be sure to use the file path fileb://key.pem for your key and fileb://certificate.pem for your certificate.
+If you don't include the file path, then you might receive the error message "The private key is not supported or valid".

 Related information